Short Breaks

 - sensory soft play sessions

-- horse riding
+- horse riding for children with disabilities.

-If a child needs specialist equipment to take part in leisure activities (for example, prescription goggles for swimming) this may be acceptable in some circumstances but must be agreed by us in advance.
+If a child needs specialist equipment to take part in leisure activities, for example, prescription goggles for swimming, this may be acceptable in some circumstances but must be agreed by us in advance.

 The Grant is paid directly to a parent or carer’s nominated bank account.
 Parents and carers will be required to sign a Grant Agreement and submit evidence of expenditure, including completing a simple spending form and submitting receipts.

-We commission specialist providers to deliver some Community Short Breaks services.
-These providers arrange specialist activity groups which are designed to be stimulating, enjoyable and fun and help promote friendships and peer support.
+We commission providers to deliver some Community Short Breaks services.
+These providers arrange activity groups which are designed to be stimulating, enjoyable and fun and help promote friendships and peer support.
 They offer an exciting choice of varied activities at several venues across the city.
 Special events are arranged throughout the year too, celebrating religious and cultural holidays, local carnivals and national events.
 Day trips are also available during the school holidays, some of which are suitable for the whole family to enjoy.
 Provider services are available after school, at weekends or during the school holidays

 How much does it cost?